bigplans47/marios_speciality_food_products/README.md

 To see passing testing run $ rspec

+To run the test again with a cleared test database do 1)$rake db:test:prepare 2)$rspec

 To create a preview site with dummy values loaded in run $ rake db:seed

 To launch the preview site run $ rails server